-Slope stability is the potential of a naturally occurring or engineered soil slope (e.g. embankments, cuttings, open-pit mining, excavations, landfills etc.) to withstand ground movement.
+Slope stability is the potential of a naturally occurring or engineered soil slope (for example, embankments, cuttings, open-pit mining, excavations, landfills, etc.) to withstand ground movement.
 A previously stable slope may become unstable, leading to mass movement.
-Mass movements can be caused by an increase in shear stress, such as increased loading or lateral pressure.
+Mass movements can be caused by an increase in shear stress, like increased loading or lateral pressure.
 Shear strength may also be decreased by the effects of weathering or changes in pore water pressure.

-Slope design requires geological information and site characterisation, for example, soil or rock properties, slope geometry and groundwater conditions.
-The presence of water has a particularly detrimental effect on slope stability.
+Slope design requires geological information and site characterisation, for example: soil or rock properties; slope geometry; and groundwater conditions.
+The presence of water causes an extremely detrimental effect on slope stability.
 Water pressure within the pore spaces, fractures or other discontinuities will reduce the shear strength.

-For weak or unstable slopes a comprehensive intrusive geotechnical investigation together with assessment and monitoring is required in order to provide a long term solution.
-The design and scope for a suitable slope stability investigation will need to consider the soil and groundwater conditions; stability of existing slopes; design of new cuttings and embankments; and monitoring slope movement.
+For weak or unstable slopes, a comprehensive intrusive geotechnical investigation together with assessment and monitoring is required to provide a sustainable solution.
+The design and scope for a suitable slope stability investigation will consider the soil and groundwater conditions; stability of existing slopes; design of new cuttings and embankments; and monitoring slope movement.

 RSA Geotechnics has experience with the design and management of site investigations involving slope stability analysis.
 Our geotechnical engineering team can provide advice and recommendations for the design and construction for new slopes, cuttings and embankments or the remediation of failed slopes.